dconnolly/draft-connolly-cfrg-hpke-mlkem/draft-connolly-cfrg-hpke-mlkem.md

 ## AuthEncap and AuthDecap

-HPKE-ML-KEM is not an authenticeted KEM and does not support AuthEncap() or AuthDecap(), see {{S-notauth}}.
+HPKE-ML-KEM is not an authenticated KEM and does not support AuthEncap() or AuthDecap(), see {{S-notauth}}.

 # Security Considerations